-Having a supply of fresh, healthy garden fruits and vegetable plants at an arm's reach is so convenient, which is the main reason starting an at-home garden is appealing for many people.
+Having a supply of fresh, healthy garden fruit and vegetable plants at an arm's reach is so convenient, which is the main reason starting an at-home garden is appealing to many people.
 In addition, finding beginner-friendly vegetables to plant is relatively simple.
-So, let's take a deep dive into why these vegetables are easy to grow and on our top five list.
+So, let's take a deep dive into why these vegetables are easy to grow and are on our top five list.

 Cucumbers: Before you plant cucumbers in your garden, consider which area of your yard to plant them in as cucumbers love full sun and moist areas.
 They’re a great companion for your tomatoes!
 With consistent and steady watering, you can have great success growing this type of vegetable plant.

 Green Beans: This crunchy, fresh vegetable plant also does very well in full sun.
 With a bit of nitrogen-rich fertilizer, you will find that green beans are a low-maintenance, easy-to-grow vegetable.

 Lettuce: This leafy salad foundation is one of the easiest vegetable plants to grow and is ready to harvest in as little as a month.
 Though lettuce can grow very fast in full sun, it loves to stay cool in shaded areas.
 With moist, well-drained soil and fertilizer treatment to keep the ground nutrient-rich, you will be able to ditch bags of lettuce from the store and harvest a variety of lettuce right at home.